 December 10: International Human Rights Day

-December 21: Yule Winter Solstice (Pagan)
+December 21: Winter Solstice

 December 25: Christmas (Christian)

-December 26: Kwanzaa
+December 26: First Day of Kwanzaa

 December 31: New Year’s Eve